xiaoxinghu/repauto/README.md

     rake -T report

 This rake task will turn off the background syncing task first, then do the syncing, and turn the background task back on when finished.

+## ssh to production environment

+Make sure you know the credential for that mac.

+    ssh xhu@mcmac15.mcom.local

+Then input the password for user `xhu`